jeansouzak/brutal/README.md

 ## Brutal
 A simple PHP Toolkit to **parallel** generate combinations, save and use the generated terms to apply [brute force attack](https://owasp.org/www-community/attacks/Brute_force_attack) via the http protocol.

-Brutal use a simple combination algorithm to generate unique and limited number of combinations in chunk files<br/>
+Brutal uses a simple combination algorithm to generate unique and limited number of combinations in chunk files<br/>

 ## Installation